Monday, June 10, 2013

 In other words, there are no shortcuts.
 The future of pioneering music lies in the invention of new craft, just as always.
 However unglamorous the role, someone has to take the plunge and be the next Bo Diddley.

 The problem is, for the past decade we've been telling ourselves that the music we celebrate can be exactly what we want, all the time, each and every time.
 And what we want is music and artists that immediately resonate with us precisely because there's nothing left to puzzle over and figure out in their underlying context.
 In other words, not new inventions; not the next Bo Diddley.
-Which makes sense, after all—being the least wanted in his own time is how Bo Diddley himself came to be Bo Diddley.
-Had he had a better option, he would have taken it.
-The bands making what we want, though—what do they want?
+Which makes sense, after all— being the least wanted in his own time is how Bo Diddley himself came to be Bo Diddley.
+Had he had a better option, he would've taken it.
+The bands making what we want, though— what do they want?
 Chances are, if they hope to be the next Beatles, they probably want to see the next Bo Diddley get tossed a bone.

 But now here we are.
 The next Bo Diddleys will necessarily come from those we least want, the very ones our present system is set up to reject.
 Sure, we could learn to want them, and that might help in the short term, but it won't fix the underlying problem.[2]
 Since we can't ever want everyone equally, someone will always be the system's least wanted.
 The only long-term solution, then, lies not in being wiser about whom we want, but rather in changing how we respond to whomever we don't.